flanagansshenanigans/epplus-free/README.md

 * easier chart support with mailmerge tags
 * support for newer charts

+## Future versions differences
+* Support for .Net Framework will be dropped

 ## Overview
 This project started with the source from ExcelPackage.
 It was a great project to start from.
 It had the basic functionality needed to read and write a spreadsheet.